Smoke Test

 --framework pytest \

---api-schema openapi.json
+--api-schema

-This command generates a smoke test file: products_smoke_test.py.
+This command generates one file:

-1.2 Execute Smoke Test
+Execute the Smoke Test

 You can execute the generated tests without any additional adjustments to the code.
 However, based on the application you want to test, you can pass your authentication token to Skyramp Tests via an environment variable.

-1.2.1 Set environment variables for authentication (if applicable)
+Set environment variable for authentication (if applicable)

 Skyramp’s sample application doesn't require any authentication.

+Ensure proper authentication for test execution.
 To test against an application that does require authentication, pass your token using an environment variable.
-By default, Skyramp expects a Bearer Token but we support additional authentication methods, as you can see in the examples below in Section 2.
+By default, Skyramp expects a Bearer Token but we support additional authentication methods.
+If your API does not require any authentication, you can skip this step and just run the test.

 export SKYRAMP_TEST_TOKEN=$your_auth_token

-1.2.2 Run the test
+Run the test

 Run the tests using Pytest.
 If you don’t have Pytest, install it with pip by running the following command in your terminal: